mrstefangrimm/SmartCardChanger/Instructable/Instructable.md

 Parts:

  - 1 step-up converter.
 This is required because the transistor requires 5 VDC and the Adafruit feather provides 3.3 VDC
- - 1 transitor IRF520 (or similar)
+ - 1 transistor IRF520 (or similar)
- - 2 ACS712 current measurment modules
+ - 2 ACS712 current measurement modules
  - 1 female header for 8 pins the overload protection module

-## Step 10: Operate
+## Step 10: Test and Operate

+Download and unzip the calibration software.
+Open it in the Arduino IDE upload it to the control module.

+To connect to the device from a smart phone, install a Bluetooth Terminal App.
+Two apps the works:

+- Bluefruit Connect from Adafruit
+- Serial Bluetooth Terminal

+When connected, send an "a" to connect the *smart card in the first slot*.
+To disconnect, send "r" for *retract* the carriage to the initial position.
+The slots are "a", "b", "c", "d", "e".
+If you send a "p" for *panic*, the carriage goes instantly to the initial position.

 That is the Smart Card Changer.
-In this last step we install the software and connect to it from a smart phone.